NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 of the cameras provided that the GCPs and the camera model parameters are accurate.

-To create GCPs, see :numref:`camera_solve_gcp`.
-Here we used the ``stereo_gui`` approach (:numref:`creatinggcp`) together with a DEM generated from LRO NAC images.
+We use ``stereo_gui`` to create GCP (:numref:`creatinggcp`).
+The input DEM is generated from LRO NAC images.
 An arbitrary DEM for the desired planet can make do for the purpose of transforming the cameras to plausible orbital coordinates.
+(See :numref:`camera_solve_gcp` for more on GCP.)

 For GCP to be usable, they can be one of two kinds.
 The preferred option is to have at least three GCP, with each seen in at least two